esper-io/console_docs/docs/provisioning-methods/README.md

 -   Seamless Provisioning

 Additional provisioning methods may be available, including Google Zero-Touch Enrollment, Samsung Knox Mobile Enrollment, IMEI/Serial Number-based, NFC-based, and in some specific cases using a downloaded APK.
-Please contact Esper ([support@esper.io](mailto:support@esper.io)) to find out if your account qualifies and your device is supported.
+Please contact [Esper team](mailto:support@esper.io) to find out if your account qualifies and your device is supported.

 ![provisioning methods](./images/ProvisioningMethod_MainPage.png)